Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

 On the observational side, the role of growth has been examined through various studies of dust depletion in a variety of environments, sometimes based on contradictory evidences.
 As for the local evidences for dust growth, besides the different depletion pattern of the multiphase medium directly observable in our Galaxy \cite{savage1996}, indirect arguments are invoked.
 A commonly cited argument in favour of this process is that, the total amount of dust produced by stars alone is insufficient to account for the local interstellar dust budget, as it is significantly lower than the amount of dust destroyed in SN shocks \cite{dwek1998,calura2008}.
 However, one alternative possibility to consider is that the dust destruction rate measured in SN remnants \cite{temim2015} or in models of dust formation in the ejecta of SNe \cite{bianchi2007,biscaro2016} may be overestimated.
 If this is the case and dust destruction plays a lesser role in the global dust budget, then dust accretion must also be less significant.
 This would help explain the observed pattern of dust depletion which, for some authors, can be adequately accounted for by stardust production \cite{gall2018}.
 A few more detailed, theoretical studies of dust accretion are based on models which take into account various physical processes, such as the grain size distribution, grain shattering \cite{kuo2012} and coagulation \cite{asano2013}.
 In such models, the grain size plays an important role in the process of grain growth, in particular with extremely high SFR values such as the ones commonly measured in high-z systems, expected to generate a high degree of turbulence.
 Numerical experiment indicate that turbulence in the ISM seems to enhance the compressibility of the gas in cold clouds, enhancing the growth rate \cite{limattsson2020} and possibly providing a solution to the standing questions about the timescale for dust formation at the highest redshifts \cite{mattsson2020}.
-In a highly turbulent medium, collisions between grains accelerated at high velocities may be particularly frequent, rendering grain shattering very efficient and increasing the production of small grains\footnote{It is not easy to find a clear-cut definition of small grains and large grains in the literature.
-However, as general rule, in most cases a size of $\sim 0.1 \mu m$ can be regarded as a safe transition value between the two regimes, i. e. large grains are characterised by typical size higher than this value \cite{hirashita2011,asano2013}.}.
-This effect can be understood considering the proportionality between the grain growth rate and the surface-to-volume ratio of the dust grains \cite{asano2013}, since a highly efficient shattering tends to increase the latter quantity, and in such an environment the growth is highly enhanced (see, e. g., \cite{kuo2012,asano2013}.
-In this framework, a shorter accretion time-scale can be naturally explained by means of a smaller average gran size and a large abundance of small grains.
+In a highly turbulent medium, collisions between grains accelerated at high velocities may be particularly frequent, rendering grain shattering very efficient and increasing the production of small grains.
+This effect can be understood considering the proportionality between the grain growth rate and the surface-to-volume ratio of the dust grains \cite{asano2013}, since a highly efficient shattering tends to increase the latter quantity, and in such an environment the growth is highly enhanced (see, e.g., \cite{kuo2012,asano2013}.
+In this framework, a shorter accretion time-scale can be naturally explained by means of a smaller average grain size and a large abundance of small grains.